gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 `SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 20 --ss 0`

-If both `LogicalProcessorNumber` and `TargetSocket` are set, threads run on 20 logical processors of socket 0.
+If both `LogicalProcessors` and `TargetSocket` are set, threads run on 20 logical processors of socket 0.
 Threads guaranteed to run only on socket 0 if 20 is larger than logical processor number of socket 0.

 The (`-unpin`) option allows the user to pin/unpin the execution to/from a specific number of cores.